slevithan/regex/README.md

 ## 🪶 Compatibility

+`regex` uses flag <kbd>v</kbd> (`unicodeSets`) when it's supported natively.
+Flag <kbd>v</kbd> has had universal browser support since ~mid-2023 and is available in Node.js 20+.
+When it's not available, flag <kbd>u</kbd> is automatically used as a fallback (while enforcing <kbd>v</kbd> rules), which extends support to Node.js 12+ and 2019-era browsers (2016-era with polyfills for private class fields and the string `matchAll` method).

 If you want `regex` to use a `RegExp` subclass or other constructor, you can do so by modifying `this`: `` regex.bind(RegExpSubclass)`…` ``.

 Following are edge cases that rely on modern JavaScript features:

-- `regex` uses flag <kbd>v</kbd> (`unicodeSets`), which has had universal browser support since ~mid-2023 ([compat table](https://caniuse.com/mdn-javascript_builtins_regexp_unicodesets)) and is available in Node.js 20+.
-In environments without native flag <kbd>v</kbd>, flag <kbd>u</kbd> is automatically used as a fallback while enforcing <kbd>v</kbd>'s rules, which extends support backward to Node.js 12+ and old browsers.
-  - Note that `regex` generates nested character classes (which require native flag <kbd>v</kbd>) when interpolating more than one token at a time *inside character classes*.
-A descriptive error is throw when this isn't supported, which you can avoid by not interpolating multi-token partials/strings into character classes.
+- To ensure atomization, `regex` uses nested character classes (which require native flag <kbd>v</kbd>) when interpolating more than one token at a time *inside character classes*.
+A descriptive error is thrown when this isn't supported, which you can avoid by not interpolating multi-token partials/strings into character classes.
 - Using an interpolated `RegExp` instance with a different value for flag <kbd>i</kbd> than its outer regex relies on [regex modifiers](https://github.com/tc39/proposal-regexp-modifiers), a bleeding-edge feature available in Chrome, Edge, and Opera 125+.
 A descriptive error is thrown in environments without support, which you can avoid by aligning the use of flag <kbd>i</kbd> on inner and outer regexes.
 Local-only application of other flags doesn't rely on this feature.

 ## 🏷️ About